 Cisco’s Talos reports Apple bug

 The news came about when the research company released the latest patches it made to versions 9.3.2 and below.
-Talos helped Apple Inc. (NASDAQ:AAPL) fix many of the bugs identified in prior versions.
+Talos helped Apple Inc. fix many of the bugs identified in prior versions.
 According to them, at least 5 major code execution risks at play in the company’s older OSs.

 These vulnerabilities can be exploited via ImageIO on older software.
 ImageIO is a platform with the OSs that reads and writes image data.